 Secondly, go around to windows and doors and any other possible points of entry to see if you can figure out where your pests are getting in.
 Make sure screens are intact in all windows and screen doors and close up any holes or cracks in the area around them with a proper sealant.
 Make sure when your exterior doors are closed that no air or light is flooding in underneath; otherwise, this means pests can come right in.
 Check all pipes and walls for the same, and trim all outside plants and trees so they’re not resting against the house.

 Now that you’ve completed the first two steps, it’s time to direct our attention to the pests themselves.
 Our household has used some of these methods regularly, others not as much, so do use them each sparingly at first to see how it works out in your home.
 Also: be sure to keep an close eye on wandering babies and pets when certain methods are in use, and make sure you familiarize with which methods are toxic to them.
+Do your research and study some pest control considerations for families with pets and children.
 And now, without further adieu, let’s take a look at each pest control method: